Majid-Ghandali/fibonacci-character-sum-full-rank/docs/reproducibility.md

 - `results/`: exported CSV, TXT, XLSX, and log files.
 - `docs/`: additional notes, including this reproducibility guide.

 ## Requirements

+The verification environment used for the current release is:

-- Python 3.10 or newer.
+- Python 3.12.7
+- NumPy 1.26.4
-- NumPy.
+- Pandas 2.1.4
-- Pandas.
+- Numba 0.62.1
-- Numba.
+- OpenPyXL 3.1.5
-- OpenPyXL or XlsxWriter for Excel export.
+- XlsxWriter 3.2.0

+A version-pinned `requirements.txt` file is included in the repository root.

 ## Main Script